 Can I make money recycling large appliances?

 Yes, depending on the appliance.
-If you have a truck and you’re willing to drive your appliance to a scrap metal recycler, you could make $20 or more.
-On the flip side, you may have to pay to recycle appliances with Freon because of the costs involved in Freon removal.
+If you have a truck and you’re willing to drive your appliance to a scrap metal recycler, you could make $20 or more per appliance.
+On the other hand, you may have to pay to recycle appliances with Freon because of the costs involved in Freon removal, so factor that pricing into your business plan.

 Do appliance manufacturers offer recycling?

 The EPA’s Responsible Appliance Disposal (RAD) program has developed a nationwide recycling program for appliances.
-As of 2017, BSH Home Appliances and General Electric are the only manufacturers to partner on this program.
-No other manufacturers have public-facing recycling programs.
+You can find a list of the 51 participating manufacturers, utilities, and appliance retailers here.
+As of 2024, Electrolux and General Electric are the only manufacturers to participate in this program.

 Do utility companies offer appliance recycling?

-This depends on your local utility company, but many offer incentives to get energy-draining appliances out of commission.
-Many utility companies are part of the Responsible Appliance Disposal (RAD) program.
+Sometimes.
+Your local utility company may offer recycling, and many offer incentives to get energy-draining appliances out of commission.
+Several dozen utility companies are part of the Responsible Appliance Disposal (RAD) program.

 What is a white good?

-“White good” is the industry term for appliances, which dates back to the United Kingdom.
+“White good” is the industry term for appliances.
 In the 20th century, most manufactured appliances were made of steel coated in white, hence the name.
 If you ever see white goods in a recycling context, it means appliances.

 What is Freon and why must it be removed?

-Freon is a trademarked term by The Chemours Company; it’s used for fluorocarbons in air conditioners, freezers, and refrigerators.
-This chemical helps cool the air in these appliances.
+Freon is a trademarked chlorofluorocarbon, also known as HCFC-22 and hydrofluorcarbon 22, distributed by The Chemours Company; it’s used as a coolant in air conditioners, freezers, and refrigerators.

-Due to the Montreal Protocol, any appliances manufactured after 2003 must use a different refrigerant.
-However, you’re likely looking to recycle an appliance manufactured before then, so Freon removal is something you may need to take into account.
+As a result of the Montreal Protocol, which was adopted by all the nations in the world to prevent the loss of the ozone layer in the atmosphere, any appliances manufactured after 2003 must use an ozone-safe refrigerant.
+However, Freon was banned only in 2020, so you’re if you want to recycle an appliance manufactured before then, Freon removal is is a necessary step in the process.
 It’s illegal to remove Freon yourself, and many scrap recyclers will require you to have it removed before recycling appliances.

 How are large appliances recycled?

 The first step is to remove any hazardous materials like mercury switches or refrigerants; these materials are recovered and recycled.
-Then, the appliance is shredded into tiny pieces, after which magnets will remove any steel, and eddy currents will remove any nonferrous metals (like aluminum).
-The remaining components, tempered glass, and plastics are then separated and sold to manufacturers.
+Then, the appliance is shredded into tiny pieces, after which magnets will separate the steel and eddy currents will remove any nonferrous metals, such as aluminum.
+The remaining components, including tempered glass and plastics, are then separated and sold .

 Are there any states that require recycling of large appliances?